TRON-Bioinformatics/tronflow-bam-preprocessing/README.md

 Find the documentation here [![Documentation Status](https://readthedocs.org/projects/tronflow-docs/badge/?version=latest)](https://tronflow-docs.readthedocs.io/en/latest/?badge=latest)

-The aim of this workflow is the preprocessing of BAM files based on Picard and GATK (DePristo, 2011).
+The aim of this workflow is to preprocess BAM files based on Picard and GATK (DePristo, 2011) best practices.

 ## Background

 In order to have a variant calling ready BAM file there are a number of operations that need to be applied on the BAM.
 This pipeline depends on the particular variant caller, but there are some common operations.

 GATK has been providing a well known best practices document on BAM preprocessing, the latest best practices for GATK4 (https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165) does not perform anymore realignment around indels as opposed to best practices for GATK3 (https://software.broadinstitute.org/gatk/documentation/article?id=3238).
 This pipeline is based on both Picard and GATK.
 These best practices have been implemented a number of times, see for instance this implementation in Workflow Definition Language https://github.com/gatk-workflows/gatk4-data-processing/blob/master/processing-for-variant-discovery-gatk4.wdl.

 ## Objectives

-We aim at providing a single implementation of the BAM preprocessing pipeline that can be used across different situations.
+We aim at providing a single implementation of the BAM preprocessing pipeline that can be used across different use cases.
 For this purpose there are some required steps and some optional steps.
-This is implemented as a Nextflow pipeline to simplify parallelization of execution in the cluster.

 The input can be either a tab-separated values file (`--input_files`) where each line corresponds to one input BAM or a single BAM (`--input_bam` and `--input_name`).